aZuiZui/unraid-templates/README.md

+Change 09/08/2025 Still learning, I have moved the files to be copied to github so the build is getting the correct files.
+I am still working out on how to get the default files to the appdata.
+Since this isn't available on unraid appstore it is hard to work out the bug.

-Fan Control Docker for NZXT RGB & Fan Controller (AC-CRFR0-B1-6)
+Change 08/08/2025 Fan Control Docker for NZXT RGB & Fan Controller (AC-CRFR0-B1-6)

 Welcome!
 This Docker container was created to help control the fans connected to the NZXT RGB & Fan Controller (model AC-CRFR0-B1-6).
 The goal is to reduce noise when your array is spun down—perfect if you mostly use your cache for media and want quieter operation.
 About